apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 `RemoteFileChangedException` until one of:

 * the S3Guard metadata is corrected out-of-band
-* the file is overwritten (causing an S3Guard update)
+* the file is overwritten (causing an S3Guard metadata update)
 * the S3Guard metadata is pruned

 ## Troubleshooting